We Share The Responsibility To Keep Ann Arbor - And One Another - Safe!

 To smooth your journey, subscribe to online notices of road and lane closures.
 The Ann Arbor Downtown Development Authority provides information on where to park downtown.
 Even if you drive everywhere, you are a pedestrian at some point of your day.
 Help keep our streets safe for everyone:

-.
-Watch for transit riders deboarding stopped buses, and yield the right of way to buses.
+Take care near buses.
+Watch for riders existing buses, and yield the right of way to buses.

-.
+Stop on red.
 Yellow lights mean slow down, not speed up.
-Traffic crashes are a significant cause of preventable death and injury in the U.S., and your next destination is probably not worth risking your life or those of others.
+Traffic crashes are a significant cause of preventable death and injury in the U.S.

-- You cannot see if a pedestrian is in the street while you are driving around or past a stopped vehicle.
+Don't pass vehicles stopped at crosswalks.
+You cannot see if a pedestrian is in the crosswalk while you are driving around or past a stopped vehicle.

-- online..
-Help the next driver by calling 99-holes or reporting potholes
+Report potholes.
+Help the next driver by calling 99-holes or reporting potholes online.